-This oven roasted turkey breast is so crispy-skinned, so tender and super moist on the inside that it usually gets devoured within 15 minutes in our family.
+This oven roasted turkey breast is so crispy-skinned, so tender, and super moist on the inside that it usually gets devoured within 15 minutes in our family.
 Depending on the breast size, of course.
-It’s also very flavorful throughout, thanks to the brine it spends a few hours in.
+It's also very flavorful throughout, thanks to the brine it spends a few hours in.
 There is nothing worse than biting into tasteless, dry flesh.
-Well, it’s not the case here.
+Well, that's not the case here.
 Not by a long shot.
 This recipe is also very easy to make and practically impossible to mess up.
-If you want to impress your friends and family this coming Thanksgiving, this turkey breast recipe will definitely fit the bill.
+If you want to impress your friends and family this Thanksgiving, this turkey breast recipe will fit the bill.

 The best way to cook a turkey breast

 I love turkey breasts and cook them at least once a month.
 I stock up when they are on sale, and my freezer always has a few on standby.
 I like them roasted, marinated, smoked, grilled, and cranberry-glazed, to name a few.
 These are undoubtedly all great ways to cook a turkey breast.
 However, there is nothing like a tender, juicy, flavorful turkey breast under a crispy, ridiculously tasty, deep golden brown skin.
 Three easy steps to achieve this goodness:

 - Finishing by roasting in the oven